Michaelangel007/buddhabrot/README.md

 | 2^24-1    | 0xFFFFFF |  8:08 |  34.95% |
 | no output | n/a      |  8:02 |     n/a |

 Thus we see that there is always a trade-off between raw speed and displaying a progress.
-We update the progress more then it will take longer to actually finish the job.
+If we update the progress more frequent then it will take longer to actually finish the rendering.

 ## == A matter of precision? ==